-FPMA has served as a sponsor of the Florida ADA Step Out Walks for the past three years.
+FPMA has served as a sponsor of the Florida ADA Step Out Walks since 2010.
 For more information, click here.

 In 2010, APMA embarked on one of the most ambitious public awareness campaigns to date.
 "Today's Podiatrist" is an educational campaign that focuses on who Podiatric Physicians are and what they do as doctors of podiatric medicine.

 The Today's Podiatrist campaign was designed to target medical professionals, students, patients, and the general public.
 The goals are simple - elevate the perception of podiatric medicine, solidify relationships with medical allies, further Vision 2015, and unify the profession.
 Campaign efforts also focuse on member education, because each of our members truly is Today's Podiatrist.

 The materials that APMA put together for the Today's Podiatrist Campaign are designed for states that, by law, are limited to a foot and ankle scope.
 Because Florida's scope of practice also deals with related structures of the leg, FPMA has customized the APMA documents to insure that the Florida Campaign is consistent with our statutory scope of practice.